zacjszewczyk/zacjszewczyk.github.io/README.md

 $ ./blog.py
 ```

+That's it.
 First Crack ships with two example content files, which it uses to build an example website.
 View that site by opening the `index.html` file in the `local` directory, or by entering the following command:

 ```
 $ open local/index.html